rodhomor/JS-remove-marketo-styles/README.md

 # remove-marketo-styles

-This JavaScript removes unwanted / unneeded HTML divs and inline CSS style for embedded Marketo forms.
+This JavaScript removes unneeded HTML divs, removes two forced CSS style sheets added to your HTML document, and removes inline CSS style for embedded Marketo forms.

-It stops your site's CSS form element styles from fighting with those styles that Marketo sends with their forms.
+It stops your site's HTML form elements' styles from fighting with those styles that Marketo sends with their forms.